How to Pack Lunch (Tips for Perfect Packed Lunches)

 Alternatively, you could use unbleached parchment paper to wrap your sandwiches and filled wraps.

-Another tip is to spread your bread with dairy-free spread, mayo or mustard, this will build a barrier between your filling and the bread to help it from going soggy.
+- Spread your bread with dairy-free spread, mayo or mustard, this will build a barrier between your filling and the bread to help it from going soggy.

 For simple sandwich inspiration check out 101 Vegan Sandwiches - Back to School Kids Lunch boxes.